AlphaGenes/AlphaImpute-docs/AlphaImpute.rst

 This allows users to read in results of previous phasing work.
 Three parameters are required here.

-The first is the case sensitive qualifier PhaseDone.
+The first is the case sensitive qualifier ``PhaseDone``.
 This specifies that the phasing rounds that have been done previously.

 The second is the complete path to where these phasing rounds are stored.
-This path must be surrounded by quotations (e.g. “/here/is/the/full/path/”).
+This path must be surrounded by quotations (e.g. ``“/here/is/the/full/path/”``).

 The third is the number of phasing jobs that are to be read from the folder.
 The folders containing each of the phasing rounds must be labelled Phase1, Phase2, ..., PhaseN, where N is the number of phasing rounds.
-It is important to realise that Alternative 1 (described above) for NumberOfPhasingRounds sets a number that is half the actual number of phasing rounds carried out (because of it specifes the number of pairs of rounds rather than rounds).
+It is important to realise that *Alternative 1* (described above) for ``NumberOfPhasingRounds`` sets a number that is half the actual number of phasing rounds carried out (because of it specifes the number of pairs of rounds rather than rounds).
 Therefore it is good to check how many phasing rounds are actually in the folder you are reading in.

 The second alternative can be used in conjunction with **PreProcessDataOnly** (descried below) to give greater control on the computational time required to perform the phasing.
-An example of how this would work is given in detail in the Example section (PreProcessDataExample).
+An example of how this would work is given in detail in the `Examples`_ section (PreProcessDataExample).

 **CoreAndTailLengths** gives the overall length in terms of numbers of SNP of the core and its adjacent tails for each of the phasing runs.
 The concept of cores and tails is outlined in Hickey et al. (2011).
 For example if the CoreLengths (described below) value is 100 and the CoreAndTailLengths is 300 this means that the core is 100 SNP long and the tails are the 100 SNP adjacent to each end of the core, thus the length of the core and tail is 300 SNP.
 At the end of a chromosome, the tail can only extend in one direction.
 Thus in this case the core and tail length would only be 200 SNP, the 100 SNP in the core, and the 100 SNP adjacent to the one end of the core.
 The total number of CoreAndTailLengths specified must equal the number specified for NumberOfPairsOfPhasingRounds (i.e. in figure 1 there are 10 rounds of phasing specified and there are 10 CoreAndTailLengths specified).